amazon-ion/ion-schema/docs/isl-2-0/spec.md

 {% comment %}{% include example.md title="Limiting the length of field names" code_file="examples/placeholder.isl" %}{% endcomment %}
 {% comment %}{% include example.md title="Limiting the characters used in field names" code_file="examples/placeholder.isl" %}{% endcomment %}

-The `distinct` annotation on the type reference argument indicates that the constraint should not allow field names to be repeated within a single struct.
+The `distinct` annotation on the type argument indicates that the constraint should not allow field names to be repeated within a single struct.

 {% comment %}{% include example.md title="Disallowing repeated field names" code_file="examples/placeholder.isl" %}{% endcomment %}